mickeynp/ligature.el/README.rst

 -----------------------------------------

 This snippet is designed for the *Cascadia Code* font;
 you may find it won't work 100% if you use a different one.

+Please visit the `Wiki <https://github.com/mickeynp/ligature.el/wiki>`__ for complete examples for many other popular fonts.

 .. code-block:: elisp

+  ;; This assumes you've installed the package via MELPA.
   (use-package ligature
-    :load-path "path-to-ligature-repo"
     :config
     ;; Enable the "www" ligature in every possible major mode (ligature-set-ligatures 't '("www"))